-A 20-year-old in Montreal was arrested Wednesday for posting a photo taken of a graffiti wheat-paste illustration that showed Montreal's police commander with a bloody bullet hole in his forehead.
+A 20-year-old in Montreal was arrested yesterday for posting a photo taken of a graffiti wheat paste that showed Montreal's police commander with a bloody hole in his forehead.

 The infringing artwork.
 Found via Statigram.

-On Wednesday night, news broke that a 20-year-old “supporter of the student movement,” Jennifer Pawluck was arrested in Montreal for posting a picture to Instagram that she took of a graffiti wheat-paste illustration that showed Montreal’s police commander Ian Lafrenière with a bloody bullet hole in his forehead.
-According to the CBC, the image was thrown up on a brick wall in the city's Hochelaga-Maisonneuve neighborhood.
-And Jennifer Pawluck—not that this even matters—didn’t even draw the anticop graphic in the first place.
+On Wednesday night, news broke that a 20-year-old “supporter of the student movement,” Jennifer Pawluck was arrested in Montreal for posting a picture to Instagram that she took of a graffiti wheat paste illustration that showed Montreal’s police commander Ian Lafrenière with a bloody bullethole in his forehead.
+According to the CBC, the image was thrown up on a brick wall in the Hochelaga-Maisonneuve neighbourhood.
+And Jennifer Pawluck—not that this even matters—didn’t even draw the anti-cop graphic in the first place.

 While Montreal does have a certain set of harsh laws in place designed to fine graffiti artists and the building owners who do not properly deal with graffiti on their buildings, those are laws set in place to keep Canada’s most Euorpean city looking clean and pretty.
-But the idea that someone who is walking past a controversial graffiti stencil, who then takes out their phone, grabs a photo, and publishes it to their Instagram account should be arrested is completely ridiculous.
+But the idea that someone who is walking past a controversial graffiti stencil, who then takes out their iPhone, grabs a photo, and publishes it to their Instagram account should be arrested is completely ridiculous.
 It also speaks to the level of fearful internet monitoring that’s clearly going on in Montreal right now.
-Pawluck has an April 17 hearing in court and will likely be charged with "uttering threats," or "criminal harrassment," according to her attorney.

-Things in the US are even worse right now.
+Our friends in America are even worse off right now.
 The FBI has made it clear that simply getting a warrant to look through someone’s Gmail account, for example, is not good enough.
-They are now looking to spy on the internet in real time (instead of waiting months for a warrant to clear) and monitor the conversations that are occurring on the internet’s many social networks: Facebook, Twitter, Instagram, even in-game conversations in Minecraft.
+They are now looking to spy on the internet in real-time (instead of waiting months for a warrant to clear) and monitor the conversations that are occurring on the internet’s many social networks: Facebook, Twitter, Instagram, even in-game conversations in Minecraft.
 There are countless networks through which to pass information online, that are owned by a variety of different companies, but the more legislation that gets passed to extend the surveillance capabilities of the authorities online will make those digital nooks and crannies less and less protected.

 So where does that leave Jennifer Pawluck, the 20-year-old Montreal citizen who took a photo on Instagram and was subsequently arrested?
 A spokesperson for the Montreal police, Constable Dany Richer, told the CBC: “There are circumstances that surrounded the publication of this image, circumstances that we can’t reveal because it is still under investigation.”